Which Business is Best For an E2 Visa?

 E2 Visa Provides A Pathway to Legal Immigration

 An E2 Visa may be obtained by foreign entrepreneurs from countries of origin which have a Treaty of Trade and Commerce with the United States.
-Once obtained, such E2 Visa holders (and their family) may reside in the United States for two years (and may be renewed thereafter).
+Once obtained, an E2 Visa holder (and their family) may reside in the United States for two years (and may be renewed thereafter).
 A purchase of a business in the U.S. may qualify for an E2 Visa so long as the subject business is ‘bonafide’ and the E2 Visa holder commits a ‘substantial’ amount of financial or human capital toward the purchase of the business.
-Let’s explore what kinds of business will qualify for the E2 Visa program.
+In general, franchises with a proven business model and businesses which are labor-intensive requiring multiple employees are the easiest pathways toward obtaining an E2 VIsa.

 Businesses Attached to Real Estate Qualify for E2 Visa